laboon/ebook/text/05_intro.md

 I figured that I could complain about it, or do something about it.
 I was able to convince the Computer Science department at the University of Pittsburgh to allow me to develop and teach a class on software testing, which has grown to cover many different aspects of software quality, and become a popular, ongoing course (CS 1632: Software Quality Assurance, if you're interested in taking it!).
 I had to develop my own curriculum, as I couldn't find a good book or syllabus on the subject that struck the right balance between theory and application.
 Once again, I figured I could either complain about it, or do something about it, and once again, I chose the latter.

 Understanding how and why software fails, and detecting defects, is a big part of the software development process.
-A developer who doesn't care about code quality is not a good developer.
+A developer who doesn't care about software quality is not a good developer.
 This book is targeted towards those interested in software testing or writing tests as a developer.
 If you're interested in quality assurance, or just want to write code with fewer bugs, this book is for you!

 ## What this book covers